caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 <!-- Slide 04 -->

-# What is "Continuous Migration"?
+# What do I mean by "Continuous Migration"?

 + The ability to moving your data into and out of your system(s) via API
 + The act of migrating your data as a regular practice